 Disaster Relief Efforts

-The current research team is composed of Bruno Takahashi, an associate professor and co-director of journalism graduate studies; Manuel Chavez, director of the Information and Media Ph.D. program; and several colleagues from Puerto Rico.
+The current research team is composed of Bruno Takahashi, an associate professor and co-director of journalism graduate studies; Manuel Chavez, associate professor of journalism; and several colleagues from Puerto Rico.

 “A well-equipped free press that reports on important issues facing the country is essential in maintaining a well-informed citizenry,” said Takahashi.
 “In times of crisis, this role gets magnified as information provided by the news media serves functions in the prevention and response phases of a disaster.”

 The project began thanks to a rapid response grant from the Natural Hazards Center at the University of Colorado, Boulder.
 The grant allowed MSU graduate Yadira Nieves-Pizarro to conduct preliminary research about radio communications in Puerto Rico after the hurricane, in parallel to her dissertation work on political talk radio.
 In the aftermath of the disaster, radio was the only mass form of communication on the island.
 Last December, Nieves-Pizarro interviewed 16 radio workers who said they were unable to travel due to flooding, debris and depleted transportation resources, at times limiting their information coverage to what they could see from their station windows.
 When possible, members of the community traveled to news stations where broadcasters shared their stories about what was happening elsewhere.

 Communication efforts faced additional obstacles due to confusion in the role of the news media and government officials.
 With no formal training, broadcasters became first responders, transforming news stations into community centers for refugees seeking shelter and supplies.

 Nieves-Pizarro is now an assistant professor in the Inter American University of Puerto Rico, where she teaches journalism and news production courses.